rladies/community/discussion-topics/001-rebranding.md

 media accounts would have to consider whether the handle should include the `+` or not in the handle, if it is an allowable character.

-Discrepancies between handles and branding across multiple platforms could cause confusion.
+There could also be a discrepancy between the global labeling and chapter labeling.
+Would chapter social media accounts be re-labeled to R-Ladies+ CITYNAME?
+Would this be enforced or optional?

-In addition, in some countries being a minority gender is deemed illegal - a global overview of this is available at <https://database.ilga.org/en>.
-In those countries, hosting an event branded as R-Ladies+ could pose a risk to the event organizers and attendees for persecution.
+This list of pros, cons, and considerations is not exhaustive.
+Additional considerations are welcome, encouraged, and valued.

 ## Possible Alternatives

-Alternative suggestions are welcome and encouraged.
+Alternative suggestions for branding are welcome and encouraged.

 ## Contributing to the Discussion